sloraris/portfolio/content/posts/defense-in-depth/index.md

 Enter [Scott Roberts](https://sroberts.io), one of my cybersecurity professors.
 This guy had one of the coolest work histories of anyone I'd ever met, and lots of experience to accompany it.
 If nothing else, his cybersecurity classes were eye-opening, entertaining, and topped with a little intrigue.

 For one of our assignments, Scott had us do a report on a book of our choosing that told a cybersecurity story.
-I read [*Sandworm*](https://www.goodreads.com/book/show/41436213-sandworm) by Frank Herbert, which talks about [NotPetya](https://en.wikipedia.org/wiki/NotPetya) and it's impact on the world (primarily Ukraine).
+I read [*Sandworm*](https://www.goodreads.com/book/show/41436213-sandworm) by Frank Herbert, which talks about [NotPetya](https://en.wikipedia.org/wiki/NotPetya) and its impact on the world (primarily Ukraine).
 If you aren't familiar with the story, I *highly* recommend checking it out.
 Before reading *Sandworm*, I was lukewarm on cybersecurity primarily because I didn't grasp how much of an impact a cyber event could have.
 Afterwards?
 Let me tell you, the events in that book opened my eyes to the importance of cybersecurity and gave me a real appreciation for it.
 Everything in our lives now is network connected and therefore hackable... there is a massive amount of gravity behind the need for good cybersecurity.

 My personal interest and feeling of urgency towards the subject overall though was, admittedly, still dull as ever.